simplex-chat/simplexmq/protocol/xftp.md

 ### File sender commands

+Sending any of the commands in this section (other than `register`, that is sent without file chunk ID) is only allowed with sender's ID.

 #### Register new file chunk

   FNEW :: FileInfo -> NonEmpty RcvPublicAuthKey -> Maybe BasicAuth -> FileCommand FSender